modem is hot

 If you have an older modem, or your current one doesn’t handle simultaneous connections well, consider getting a new one.

 You really should buy a dual-band modem/router.
-Since these provide you with two internet bands to connect to, you’ll have less overlapping connections, and things should run smoother overall.
+Since these provide you with two internet bands to connect to, you’ll have fewer overlapping connections, and things should run smoother overall.

 3. Climate